DanielChalk/Wheel-Easy-Install/README.md

 * run "vagrant up"
 * once vagrant and puppet have finished doing their work you should be able to see wheel running on [http://10.0.0.2](http://10.0.0.2 "default host only address")

-If your feeling really lazy
+If you're feeling really lazy
 ---------------------------
 use the script below to get the project checked out and running
 ```bash